mohuk/ecs-deploy/README.md

 # ECS Deploy
 > Binary to update and deploy services on AWS ECS

+## Authentication
+Tool will look for standard AWS authentication variables i.e. `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY`.
+Simply export them on your terminal and the tool will comsume them for authentication

 ## Install
 ```bash
 # install with go get and make sure you have $GOPATH/bin in your path